 This slow cooking releases the rice's natural starches, producing the creamy, velvety consistency characteristic of perfect risotto.
 And it's important to use arborio rice.
-You can use the risotto method to cook other types of rice, but arborio rice is unique in its starch content, and other types of rice won't yield the same creaminess.
+You can use other types of rice, but arborio rice is unique in its starch content, and other types of rice won't yield the same creaminess.

-- 1 lb (450 grams) cooked chicken (around 2 large boneless chicken breasts or the equivalent)
+- 1 pound cooked chicken (around 2 large boneless chicken breasts or the equivalent)

 - 1/2 cup white wine